momentum-design/momentum-ui/icons/README.md

 ### Basic Icons

-You can place Collab UI Icons just about anywhere using the CSS Prefix `icon-` and the icon's name.
-Collab UI Icons is designed to be used with inline elements (we like the `<i>` tag for brevity, but using a `<span>` is more semantically correct).
+You can place Momentum UI Icons just about anywhere using the CSS Prefix `icon-` and the icon's name.
+Momentum UI Icons is designed to be used with inline elements (we like the `<i>` tag for brevity, but using a `<span>` is more semantically correct).

 `<i class="icon icon-camera_16"></i>`

 ### Icon Sizes

-All of the Collab UI Icons are suffixed with their size. i.e. `icon-camera_16` The CSS will automatically size the icons according to this size.
+All of the Momentum UI Icons are suffixed with their size. i.e. `icon-camera_16` The CSS will automatically size the icons according to this size.

 ### Fixed Width Icons